cel243/Pale_Quote_Finder/README.md

 Similarly, you can use the "directory" argument to search only witin a chapter or chapters, for example: `./search_pale "<pattern>" "" "01/*1.[56]*"` will search only chapters 1.5 and 1.6.
 You can also use brace expansion, like `./search_pale "<pattern>" "" "[01][0-9]/*{1.3,9.10}]*"`

-**(IMPORTANT) A Note on Searches Involving Double-Quotes:**

-While you can use `'` to your heart's content, the character `"` can be a little weird and cause `EOF` errors.
-If you want to search for a line including the `"` character:
-- Escape the symbol with a `\`
+**Retrieving More Context:**

+Sometimes you want not just the matched line, but maybe a few lines around it for context.
+You can do this using the flag `-C <num lines>`.

+The `C` flag is added to the same script argument as other flags (the second argument), but it's treated differently.
+With other flags, you simply add the letter, with this flag:
+- It must be specified LAST
+- **You must add a space**, `-C`, another space, and then the number of lines you want surrounding the matched line
-- Pass in a space character as the `GLOBAL PATTERN` argument

-**EX:** Instead of `./search_pale.sh '" Charles'`, do `./search_pale.sh '\" Charles' '' '' ' '` (note that in order to use the `GLOBAL PATTERN` argument, you have to pass in the `FLAGS` and `DIRECTORY` arguments, too)
+- **You must pass in a space character as the `GLOBAL PATTERN` argument**, if you don't care about matching a global file pattern, or you can use the global file pattern if you do want to match a global file pattern.
+The important thing here is just that the global pattern arg is used somehow (note that in order to use the `GLOBAL PATTERN` argument, you have to pass in the `FLAGS` and `DIRECTORY` arguments, too, but they can be empty)

+For example, if you were looking for the word `meow`, with 3 lines of context, *and* you wanted the matches to be case-insensitive, you would type: `./search_pale.sh "\bmeow\b" "i -C 3" "" " "`.

+If you did not care about whether the match ignored case, you would type: `./search_pale.sh "\bmeow\b" " -C 3" "" " "` (note that there is still a space before the `-C`).

 This will give you the expected results, since restricting your search to files containing a space is the same as searching all files.
-Introducing the space as global pattern simply forces the script to invoke the global pattern handler, which is implemented in a way that nullifies the problems introduced by the `"`.
+Introducing the space as global pattern simply forces the script to invoke the global pattern handler, which is implemented in a way that allows the context matching to print in a nicer way.
+The reason this implementation isn't the default is because it's slower.

-If there are known errors with normal searching that are fixed by the global search method, why isn't the global search method default?
-Unfortunately, that method is noticeably slower, and I thought it wasn't worth slowing down all searches to handle one use case.

 ### Input/Output Examples